espocrm/documentation/administration/currency.md

 }
 ```

-Rates are related to *Base Currency* specified in Settings.
+Rate values are related to *Base Currency* specified in Settings.